eowinov/CoinPricePrediction/README.md

 ## Acknowledgements
-1. [Coinbase](https://www.coinbase.com/) for providing the data set for this project
+1. [Coinbase](https://www.coinbase.com/) for providing an API that can be used for this project
 2. [Udacity](https://www.udacity.com/) for teaching so much about data science and providing the chance to build a project of my own interest